natureglass/coldfusion-dark-syntax/README.md

 # ColdFusion Dark Syntax Theme for Atom Editor
 ## Inspired by Eclipse + CFeclipse ##

+*You will need _https://atom.io/packages/language-cfml_ to make this Theme work!*

 >This theme should work with most of UI Packages

 #### File Tree CF Icons ####